saaste/play-docker-aws-tutorial/README.md

 This will asked your credentials and save them for the future use.

-Go to your stage folder and run the following commands:
+Go to your `stage` folder and run the following commands:

 ```
 $ docker build -t yourusername/example-repo-1 .
 $ docker push yourusername/example-repo-1
 ```

 This will build a new image for the repository.
-Then it send the created image to the repository.
+The second command uploads the created image to the repository.
 Be patient because this might take awhile.

-Remember the key you made before.
+Remember the key you made before?
 Now you need it.
 Go to the directory where you saved the key file `test-aws-key.pem´.

-You have to check the IP address of the instance from AWS console.
+You have to check the IP address of the instance from the AWS console.
 Select `EC2`, then `Instances` and finally select your instance.
-Now click `Connect` and you'll get a popup guiding next steps:
+Now click `Connect` and you'll get a popup guiding the next steps:

 ```
 $ chmod 400 test-aws-key.pem
 $ ssh -i "test-aws-key.pem" ec2-user@YOURIPADDRESS
 ```

 Now you are connected to your instance.
-Then run the following command to update the instance:
+Run the following command to update the instance:

 ```
 $ sudo yum update